 Analytics: Discovery Informatics & Data Sciences

 The Master's of Business and Science degree in Analytics prepares students for data-driven decision making.
 It brings together the fields of computer science, statistics, machine learning, data mining and big data.
 Students will obtain a variety of skills including the ability to analyze large datasets, the ability to develop modeling solutions to support decision making and a thorough understanding of how data analysis drives business decision making.
 The curriculum integrates science courses in analytics/data science with courses in business and management.
-If you are interested in a Hybrid/Online option, please visit our Analytics Hybrid/Online website.

 Opportunities in analytics are plentiful in the tri-state area (New York, New Jersey, Pennsylvania).
 This program prepares students for careers in predictive modeling, business intelligence, analytics, data mining in data-driven industries such as marketing, finance, health care, biotechnology and others.
 See this 2016 blog about the different career options in Analytics and the skills needed to succeed.